 Can you plan out when the best time for you to eat a meal or snack is?
 This has been so helpful to me to plan ahead, so that I don’t find myself hungry or depleted at the same time my baby needs to eat or be settled to sleep.

 This Postpartum Replenishing Powder has been a lifesaver for me.
 It gives me so much energy and tastes amazing!
 FLOURISH for 10% off! >

 Breathe and Go for a Walk

 Taking 10 deep breaths fills your body with oxygen and calms your stress hormones and adrenal glands.
-Incorporating low impact movement like breathing, stretching or walking is the best exercise for postpartum and your adrenal glands.
-High intensity workouts like running should be saved for the future as they can actually increase your stress hormones, damage your adrenal glands and even lower your milk supply.
+Incorporating low-impact movements like breathing, stretching, or walking is the best exercise for postpartum and your adrenal glands.
+High-intensity workouts like running should be saved for the future as they can actually increase your stress hormones, damage your adrenal glands and even lower your milk supply.

 Exercise boosts your endorphins making you happy and calm.
 Postpartum can bring all the emotions and exhaustion—that’s ok mama, remember it is a season.
 Go for a walk, soak in the fresh air, say positive affirmations to yourself and your baby—also babies love fresh air and movement…your little one will probably sleep better after some outside time!